 Diabetes is one of the most problematic illnesses of our society today.
-It is not a disease that stands by itself, but those who have it know all too well that the chances of it leading to many other illnesses for them is tremendous.
-A diabetic is most likely also going to end up with one or more of: heart disease, kidney disease (resulting in dialysis), blindness, and peripheral neuropathy (incapacitating pain in the legs) to name just a few.
+It is not a disease that stands by itself, but those who have it know all too well that the chances of it leading to many other illnesses for them are tremendous.
+A diabetic is most likely also going to end up with one or more of heart disease, kidney disease (resulting in dialysis), blindness, and peripheral neuropathy (incapacitating pain in the legs) to name just a few.
 The studies done on the disease and the medicines to treat it are too numerous to count.
 And yet, the incidence of this disease is steadily increasing every year.
-It’s no wonder that there is such a quest to try to get it under control.
+It’s no wonder that there is such a quest to get it under control.

 The most common type of diabetes is Type 2.
 With this type, whereas the pancreas used to secrete enough insulin to take care of the sugar eaten, over time it becomes less and less efficient and produces less and less insulin.
-And the cells become more and more resistant to the insulin it does produce.
-At some point medication is needed to help the pancreas produce more insulin, and eventually nothing can get it up to producing enough so the body then needs to be given the insulin that it so desperately needs, by way of injection.
+And the cells become more and more resistant to the insulin it produces.
+At some point, medication is needed to help the pancreas produce more insulin, and eventually, nothing can get it up to producing enough so the body then needs to be given the insulin that it so desperately needs, by way of injection.
 Type 1 diabetes is usually diagnosed in childhood.
 In this case, the pancreas is either not producing any insulin, or is producing a dreadfully small amount, and for whatever reason cannot be boosted by medication to produce more, so insulin injections must be started right away.

 For many years, the only treatment for Diabetes was either the pills that encouraged the liver to make less sugar (such as Metformin), or the pancreas to make more insulin (such as Glipizide), or the insulin itself.
 But in the last 10 years or so, several new medications have been introduced to tackle the problem.